SlvCtrlPlus/slvctrlplus-doc/protocol-1.0.md

 | Range   | A range | `0-100` (of either integer or float) |

 ### Command `status`
 Returns the current status of the component.
-It returns a comma separated list with all attributes and their values.
+It MUST return a comma separated list with all attributes and their values.

 #### Request
 No parameters